cpliakas/scanner/README.md

 func main() {

-	// Set the directory that ou want to recursively discover files in. s := scanner.New("/path/to/dir")
+	// Set the directory that will be recursively scanned for files. s := scanner.New("/path/to/dir")

 	// Scan the directory, capture the file paths in memory.